 Spouse Dies, No Will

 What happens when a spouse dies and there is no Will?
-There is a common, but mistaken, belief that when a spouse dies without leaving a Last Will, the surviving spouse inherits all of the deceased spouse’s property.
-Community property laws, like those in Texas, which include marital property and inheritance rules, have...
+There is a common, but mistaken, belief that when a spouse dies without leaving a Last Will, the surviving spouse inherits all of the deceased spouse’s estate.
+Community property laws in Texas and other states have historically provided broader property rights to spouses, particularly...

 Title Insurance Scam